spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 <WarningBox>

 We recommend installing the QEMU guest agent to display additional details in Palette Virtual Machine Orchestrator.
 We also recommend installing VirtIO drivers to ensure you can use the paravirtualized hardware properly.
-To learn how to install the guest agent and drivers, refer to the [RedHat](https://docs.openshift.com/container-platform/4.8/virt/virtual_machines/virt-installing-qemu-guest-agent.html) reference.
+To learn how to install the guest agent and drivers, refer to the [Red Hat](https://docs.openshift.com/container-platform/4.8/virt/virtual_machines/virt-installing-qemu-guest-agent.html) reference.

 </WarningBox>

 # Resources